elewa-academy/Fundamentals/09-state-components/README.md

-# Portfolio Facelift: State & Components
+# Portfolio FaceLift: State & Components

-Show the world everything you've learned!
-In this project you will rebuild your portfolio
+Don't waste your time working on two projects at once - learning from one, and maintaining your portfolio with the other.
+In Portfolio FaceLift you'll kill two birds with one stone by rebuilding your portfolio from scratch using an omega-clean State-Based Architecture.

 ### Index
 * [Learning Objectives](#learning-objectives)